-For students entering in the Fall Quarter, the course of study at Fuller begins with orientation, which is held the week before regular (ten-week) classes begin (see calendar).
+For students entering in the Fall Quarter, the course of study at Fuller begins with orientation, which is held the week before regular (ten-week) classes begin.
 Entering students in all three schools are expected to attend.
 The orientation program introduces the student to seminary life and theological training and provides an experience of Christian community.

-Winter and Spring orientation programs are normally scheduled on one day prior to the first day of classes.
+Winter and Spring orientation programs are normally scheduled on one day prior to the first day of classes, or on the first day of classes.
 All students entering these quarters are expected to attend.
 Students who enter in the winter or spring quarters may attend the week-long orientation in the fall.
 Students who enter in the Summer Quarter are expected to attend the Fall Quarter orientation.